Is Compression Really Linear with Code Intelligence?: Conclusion

 \section{Conclusion}

-In this paper, we explore the logarithmic relationship between code BPC and code intelligence, presenting a more refined approach to evaluating the capabilities of code-focused LLMs.
-We introduce a sliding window evaluation technique to ensure fair comparisons across models with varying context window lengths, addressing potential biases in BPC calculation.
+This paper explores the logarithmic relationship between code BPC and code intelligence.
+To this end, we introduce a sliding window evaluation technique to ensure fair comparisons across models with varying context window lengths, addressing potential biases in BPC calculation.
 To further strengthen our evaluation, we develop OmniCodeBench, a multilingual, multi-task benchmark, alongside a Format Annealing training methodology.
 This approach improves pattern adherence while preserving the intrinsic knowledge of foundational models, effectively minimizing format-related errors that commonly affect model outputs.
 Our findings provide new possibilities for investigating the relationship between compression and intelligence of LLMs.